Lyla Garrity

-Lyla Garrity is a fictional character, portrayed by Minka Kelly, in the Friday Night Lights TV series.
+Lyla Garrity is a fictional character, portrayed by Minka Kelly, in the sports drama television series Friday Night Lights.
 She is the daughter of Buddy Garrity and Pam Garrity.
-She is the former girlfriend of Jason Street and of Tim Riggins.
+She is the former girlfriend of Jason Street and Tim Riggins.

 Characterization and background

 Lyla is portrayed as an "All-American" golden girl with a seemingly perfect family.
-The oldest of three children, she has a younger sister, Tabby, and younger brother, Buddy, Jr. She is good-natured, compassionate, popular and is the girlfriend of the star quarterback Jason Street.
-Her parents divorce, causing her to fall down the social hierarchy and become a target of ridicule amongst her schoolmates and fellow cheerleaders.
+The oldest of three children, she has a younger sister, Tabby, and younger brother, Buddy, Jr. She is good-natured, compassionate, academic-outstanding, popular and at the beginning of the series was the girlfriend of the star quarterback Jason Street.
+When her family turned out to be nothing but perfect as it initially seemed due to her parents’ divorce, she came to question almost everything in her life, leading her to quit the cheerleading quad which she was the captain of and grow closer to her Christian faith.

-During much of the show, she use to be frequently seen around Tim and Jason, the three having known each other since childhood.
-After her cheating with Tim, things between her and Jason are tense, but by season three, they are on speaking terms, as she is the first person he confides in about moving to New York City.
+During much of the show, she used to be frequently seen around Tim and Jason, both of whom she was close friends with since childhood.
+However, the dynamic between the three of them turned out to be also pretty complicated.
+In fact, her relationship with Jason started to fall apart after his injury and reached its lowest point after she cheated on him with Tim, who also had realized he was in love with her.
+When Jason found out the truth, things became tense between the three of them, but eventually he managed to forgive both Tim and Lyla.
+However, things turned out be irreparable in her and Jason’s relationship as the two kept growing apart even after reconciling until they split up for good, but by season three, they were on friendly terms, as she was the first person he confided in about wanting to move to New York City.
+On the other hand, she accepted she had fallen for Tim and, having made peace with Jason, decided to start a relationship with him.

 Storylines

 Season 1

 In the pilot episode, Lyla is introduced as the girlfriend of star quarterback, Jason Street.
 After Jason's accident, she cheats on him with Riggins, his best friend, while Jason is in the hospital.
 Jason find out about the affair and confronts both Lyla and Riggins.
-For some time, the relationship between her and Jason is strained, but they get back together as he admits that he still loves her despite everything that has happened and he proposes to her.
+For some time, the relationship between her and Jason is strained, but they get back together as he admits that he still loves her despite everything that happened and even proposes to her.
 Her parents' messy divorce and her father's affair being made public takes a toll on her and, during the father-daughter dance, she takes out her anger at her father's infidelity by vandalizing her father's car dealership and the cars on sale.
-Her troubles are exacerbated when she catches Jason with a woman he has met while training for the Olympic trials in Austin and breaks off the engagement.
+Her troubles are exacerbated when she catches Jason with a woman he met while training for the Olympic trials in Austin and breaks off the engagement, ending their relationship for good.
 She eventually quits the cheerleading squad after being incessantly ridiculed by her peers at school and does some soul-searching.